Search

 Ventilation minimises high humidity, build-up of odours and maintains a comfortable temperature

-A documented ventilation plan is in place
+In controlled environment housing a documented ventilation plan is in place

 Ventilation plan